 The VPA includes eight different legality standards for timber and timber products from different sources.
 For each legality standard, the VPA lists criteria, indicators and verifiers that can be used to assess compliance.
 In addition, the underlying Cameroonian legislation describes agreed upon verification methods.
 See Annex III of the VPA and the VPA website page on verification and traceability.

 - To comply with the requirements of the VPA legality assurance system, all operators in the forest sector must apply for a certificate of legality.
-Only exporters need also to have an export licence or a FLEGT licence if the export is destined to the EU (once FLEGT licensing starts).
+Only exporters also need to have an export licence or a FLEGT licence if the export is destined to the EU (once FLEGT licensing starts).

 - To become certified, forest-based operators, timber depots, transformation industries and traders must conform to the relevant legality standard.